Farmhouse/fhp2-drugs-and-daydreams/README.md

 Zelda told me about the building – about the plaque beside the swimming pool in the basement dated 1922, about filling the five-gallon bottles of water at Mars Bar on the corner and then bringing them through the sledgehammered entrance and up the flights of stairs to the kitchen, of the different kids and bands and parties that the summer had brought, and the occasional police raids and the habit of having to peer through the triangular cuts in the boarded up windows before leaving the building to see that there wasn’t a construction crew in the lot at the moment.
 And in these words were held an energy that bled through the subtle quiver of knowing lips and brushfire eyes, that in her tone one could grasp the excitement in all of this.
 That there was an upheaval in the blurred lines where order ended and this pirated utopia began, and at the moment, Bowery Manor was only one of a couple recently-started punk squats in the city, and that there was an active contingent of kids who were looking for other vacant buildings that could be turned into occupied spaces for living, for hosting bands and travelers, for cooking dumpstered and shoplifted food into meals for others in the city for whom capitalism had thrust into situations of need.
 Others who were holding regular meetings with squatters in the city who had successfully been granted ownership of their own squatted buildings in the past.

-She told me of her love for the city, telling me she could not imagine living away from a place where behind a thousand closed doors, at any given moment, there were undoubtedly acts and transactions going on that defy the definitions of perverse and insane.
+She told me of her love for the city, telling me she could not imagine living away from a place where behind a thousand closed doors, at any given moment, there were undoubtedly acts and transactions going on that surpass the definitions of perverse and insane.
 Where one’s excess would not exact a breath of surprise from a population where spectacle and eccentricity is the norm.

 When her phone rang, she made plans with the voice on the other end to meet at 2am.